dihedron/osquery-extensions/README.md

 ## How to add more tables

-Each table is defined by the following `struct`:
+Each table is defined by instantiating the following `struct`:

 ```golang
 type Table struct {